 Flurry is unusually social for a wolf.
 He was born in captivity and raised by humans, but that alone will not make wolves social to humans.
 When he was younger, he was very dominant with other canines and still retains an alpha personality, but he is our most friendly rescue with humans.
 He enjoys meeting people, but he remains an innately wild spirit.

 Flurry lived with a high-content wolf-dog named, Ally. until she joined the Big Pack in the Sky on January 29th, 2019.
-They were a loving and playful couple but had no problem expressing their feelings and battling over food and snacks.
+They were a loving and playful couple.
+Flurry more recently was helping raise rescue, Naia, but is back to living the bachelor life until we can find a suitable companion for him.

 Agana loves to jump up and “smack” her caretaker or Kota with her front paw when playing with them.
 She also loves to hug her boyfriend Kota with her two front legs around his shoulders.
 When her caretaker scratches the middle of her back, Agana is so overwhelmed that she immediately drops into one of the quirkiest play bows that her caretaker has ever seen!